deib-polimi/katena/README.md

 - Install the required packages with `pip` (file located [here](./requirements.txt)) (`pip install -r requirements.txt`)
 - Move the YAML file containing the application description to the project root (e.g., `cp ./benchmark/ens.yaml .`)
 - The smart contract ABIs of your application must be put in a folder named `contracts` in `nodes` directory.
 The ABIs of the benchmark applications are in the folders `./nodes/contracts-<APP_NAME>`.
-In order to use them copy the ABIs in the contracts folder (`cp ./nodes/contracts-ens ./nodes/contracts`)
+In order to use them copy the ABIs in the contracts folder (`cp -r ./nodes/contracts-ens ./nodes/contracts`)
 - Deploy with `xopera` (i.e. `opera deploy -i input.yml ens.yaml`)